 - Heat oil in a large non-stick skillet and cook the chicken until done, heating to at least 160 degrees.

-- Add the sauce to the cooked chicken and continue to cook and toss until the sauce thickens.
+- Add the gluten free teriyaki sauce to the cooked chicken and continue to cook and toss until the gluten free teriyaki sauce thickens.

 - Serve warm garnished with green onions.

 These numbered steps match the numbered photos above and are for illustration purposes.
 For the complete list of ingredients and instructions in this gluten free teriyaki chicken, please see the recipe below.

 The gluten free teriyaki sauce used for this chicken can be made and used in a variety of ways and with other meats and vegetables to make delicious stir fries.

 Gluten free teriyaki sauce is easy to make using these ingredients: